-The United States pay TV market size was valued at USD 70,782.2 million in 2023 and is anticipated to decline slightly to USD 59,971.9 million by 2032, reflecting a CAGR of -2.0% during the forecast period (2024-2032).
+The United States pay TV market size was valued at USD 69366.56 million in 2024 and is expected to grow from USD 67979.22 million in 2025 to reach USD 57834.21 million by 2033, growing at a CAGR of -2.0% during the forecast period (2025-2033).

 This forecasted decline highlights the shifting preferences within the media and entertainment landscape, heavily influenced by growing digital alternatives, increased content customization demands, and competitive pricing strategies from over-the-top (OTT) services.

 The accelerating shift towards OTT platforms has proven to reshape the U.S. Pay TV market significantly.
 In 2023, nearly 85% of U.S. households subscribed to at least one streaming service, such as Netflix, Hulu, or Disney+ (Parks Associates).
-This trend is fueled by the appeal of customizable content packages, on-demand access, and flexible pricing—features mainly missing from traditional Pay TV.
+This trend is fueled by the appeal of customizable content packages, on-demand access, and flexible pricing features mainly missing from traditional Pay TV.
 Streaming services continue to invest in exclusive and original content, with platforms like Netflix allocating USD 17 billion for content in 2024 alone, attracting consumers who prefer individualized viewing experiences.
 As digital ecosystems expand, so does access to smart home devices, with over 120 million households now equipped with smart TVs or connected devices, simplifying OTT access and reinforcing the migration away from Pay TV.

 Economic factors, including inflation and a post-pandemic cost-of-living increase, are pressuring households to rethink their monthly expenditures on entertainment.
 In 2024, the average U.S. household spent around USD 100 monthly on cable, significantly more than popular streaming bundles.
 With inflation reducing disposable income, consumers opt for flexible streaming subscriptions that can be paused or canceled without penalties.
 Additionally, while Pay TV operators have been reluctant to lower prices, many streaming platforms offer ad-supported tiers to attract price-sensitive consumers.
 This economic landscape challenges the viability of traditional Pay TV as more U.S. households prioritize cost-effectiveness and flexibility.